 There were other theaters and armies, and some of the most decisive blows of the war were elsewhere.
 But to many the heart and soul of the Civil War was the contest between the Union Army of the Potomac and the Confederate Army of Northern Virginia.

-These sections include the organization of the armies in the East on a month to month basis including histories of the regiments and batteries.
+These sections include the organization of the armies in the East on a month to month basis including their commanders and their composition down to the regimental and battery level.
+These also include a history of most regiments and batteries that served in the east.

 West Point provided the leadership for the armies of both sides.
 This section lists United States Military Academy classes from 1802 until 1861 with information about whether each officer served in the war, on which side, and the highest rank he attained.